lpcalisi/cloudsec-workshop-iac/terraform/docs/resources.md

 ```

-For more docs -> <a href="https://www.terraform.io/docs/configuration/resources.html"> Terraform Resources </a>
+For more docs &rarr; <a href="https://www.terraform.io/docs/configuration/resources.html"> Terraform Resources </a>